hackerinnen/hackerinnen/README.md

 ## How to show yourself
 If you feel you belong here, please join and show yourself!

+There are 2 options to add a profile: Doing it locally by forking the repo or if you don't want to set up the repo you can also visit [https://submit.hackerinnen.space](https://submit.hackerinnen.space) to submit your profile.
+You will be able to review your submission in our staging environment.

+Local setup:
 1. Fork the repository and clone it
 2. Create a feature branch
 3. Create a folder with your name in `hackerinnen/content/spaces/{your-city}/{firstname-lastname}`